All Episodes

 Make sure you know that.

-If I don't get to this now, the you will storm the gates.
+If I don't get to this now, you will storm the gates.

-But but before uh before I do, I just want you to appreciate the guy we just talked to, and not just for the innate reasons that he's an astronaut and and we all love that.
+But before I do, I just want you to appreciate the guy we just talked to.

-And and God, can we get him back on the phone?
+And God, can we get him back on the phone?

-Because if we'd had a few more minutes, we would have we would have gotten to the STS-81 mission, January 1997.
+Because if we'd had a few more minutes, we would have gotten to the STS-81 mission January 1997.

-That's where he went to the Mir, sp the the Russian Mir space station to spend five months there.
+That's where he went to the Mir, the Russian Mir space station to spend five months there.

-And you may have noticed that I referred to that as the as the big 1969 Dodge Dart that is the Mir space station.
+And you may have noticed that I referred to that as the big 1969 Dodge Dart that is the Mir space station.

 If you thought that I was being unkind to our Russian friends, let's recount a little bit of what happened aboard the Mir space station while Jerry was on board it.

-We had the failure of various onboard systems, the oxygen generators, the carbon dioxide scrubbing, the cooling line loop leaks, the communication antenna tracking ability, the urine collection broke.
+We had the failure of various onboard systems, the oxygen generators, the carbon dioxide scrubbing, the cooling line loop leaks, the communication antenna tracking ability.

 I don't even want to think about that.